-Fig. 4-21 Upload Member Profile File window
+Fig. 3-23 Upload Member Profile File window

-- Click Browse to open the Choose file window. - 4.
+- 3. Click Browse to open the Choose file window. - 4.
 Select the file to be uploaded.

-WARNING: Any file uploaded to the server will overwrite the existing user/group profile file.
+WARNING: Any file uploaded to the server will overwrite the existing profile file.

-Each user/group profile in the file uploaded to the server must be set up in a specified format in order for the profile to be activated on the server.
-This format differs depending on whether the profiles are user or group profiles, or quota profiles.
+Each profile in the file uploaded to the server must be set up in a specified format in order for the profile to be activated on the server.
+This format differs depending on whether the profiles are workstation, user or group profiles, or quota profiles.
 Based on the type of file format used, the file should have the following name:

-- Idapuserprofile.conf if the file contains LDAP user profiles - Idapgroupprofile.conf if the file contains LDAP group profiles - quota.conf if the file contains LDAP user profiles or group profiles with quotas included.
+- Idapwrkstnprofile.conf if the file contains LDAP workstation profiles - Idapuserprofile.conf if the file contains LDAP user profiles - Idapgroupprofile.conf if the file contains LDAP group profiles - Idapcontainerprofile.conf if the file contains LDAP container profiles quota.conf - if the file contains LDAP workstation, user, group, or container profiles with quotas included.
 A quota in a profile indicates the user can spend a specified amount of time at a designated passed library category before he/she is blocked from further accessing URLs in that category.

-NOTE: See Appendix D: User/Group File Format and Rules for examples of valid filtering profile formats to use when creating a list of profiles to be uploaded to the server.
+NOTE: See Appendix D: Profile Format and Rules for examples of valid filtering profile formats to use when creating a list of profiles to be uploaded to the server.